elmtree-askmo/cloudcannon-app/content/learn/physics/how-do-you-determine-which-equations-to-use-during-the-calculation-phase-of-problemsolving.md

 url: /learn/physics/questions/how-do-you-determine-which-equations-to-use-during-the-calculation-phase-of-problemsolving
 score: -1.0
 related_article1:
-    id: 122453
+    id: 122449
     title: >-
-        How is average velocity calculated, and how does it differ from instantaneous velocity?
+        What are the key steps involved in setting up a physics problem?
     subject: Physics
-    url: /learn/physics/questions/how-is-average-velocity-calculated-and-how-does-it-differ-from-instantaneous-velocity
+    url: /learn/physics/questions/what-are-the-key-steps-involved-in-setting-up-a-physics-problem
 related_article2:
-    id: 122466
+    id: 122454
     title: >-
-        What are the different forms of potential energy, and how are they calculated?
+        What is the significance of the time interval in kinematics?
     subject: Physics
-    url: /learn/physics/questions/what-are-the-different-forms-of-potential-energy-and-how-are-they-calculated
+    url: /learn/physics/questions/what-is-the-significance-of-the-time-interval-in-kinematics
 related_article3:
     id: 122476
     title: >-